Why is My Christmas Cactus Dropping Buds?

 Key Takeaways:

-• The reasons for Christmas cactus dropping its flower buds are drought stress, fluctuating temperatures, overwatering and too much artificial light at night.
+• The reasons for the Christmas cactus dropping its flower buds are drought stress, fluctuating temperatures, overwatering, and too much artificial light at night.

-• Christmas cactus require evenly moist soil, higher humidity and more hours of darkness then light for 6 weeks from September to form buds.
+• Christmas cacti require evenly moist soil, higher humidity, and more hours of darkness than light for 6 weeks from September to form buds.

-• If you relocate the cactus during flower bud formation and change the direction of brightest light then the flower buds often try to turn towards more light and then drop off as a sign of stress.
+• If you relocate the cactus during flower bud formation and change the direction of the brightest light, then the flower buds often try to turn towards more light and then drop off as a sign of stress.

 • Keep Christmas cactus at lower temperatures during bud formation and spray the leaves to increase humidity.